Hawaii Massage Therapist State Requirements

 How to Become a Massage Therapist in Hawaii

-- Must complete at least 570 clock hours of supervised massage therapy education.
+Massage Therapy Training: Complete at least 570 clock hours of supervised massage therapy education from a state-approved school, with coursework that includes:

-- At least 50 hours of anatomy, physiology, and structural kinesiology
+50 hours in anatomy, physiology, and structural kinesiology

 Massage Therapy Schools in Hawaii